 This is on top of all the core free features that you’d expect in a directory plugin, such as listing management, custom fields for listings, and so on.

 If you want more features, the developer also sells a number of premium extensions:

-- Requests – let people post and receive requests (again, this is primarily for classified sites).
+- Requests – Let people post and receive requests (this is also primarily for classified sites).